‘When you’re walking the view shifts and changes.

 by Mireille Juchau

 This year, July was exceptionally dry in South Australia.
 Then August blew in and it has been bitterly cold, windy and rainy ever since.

 There is a manic wind whipping through the treetops today … the sort of wind that’s somewhat unsettling and leaves me feeling a bit scratchy, Belinda Jeffery writes in her August 5 entry in her wonderful cookbook-cum-nature diary The Country Coobook.
 And I know what she means.
-In the middle week of August, I spent a week in our beach house down south, and much of the time the squalls of rain were so frequent and unpredictable, there wasn’t much of a chance for me to get out.
+In the middle week of August, I spent a week on holiday near the coast down south, and much of the time the squalls of rain were so frequent and unpredictable, there wasn’t much of a chance for me to get out.

 Still, one morning mid-week the sun shone between showers and I risked a walk.
-I headed down the path that skirts the wetlands and vineyards (on one side) and the eastern boundary of the scrub (on the other) and then turned south to follow the path back into the scrub.
+I headed down a path that skirted wetlands and vineyards (on one side) and bush (on the other side) and then turned south to follow the path back into the bush.

-Last time I walked in the area around this trail, the ground was damp but not waterlogged.
-But on this particular day, after the recent rains, the low-lying parts of the land had become flooded.
+The low-lying parts of the land along the trail had flooded.
 Beyond the reeds that bordered the flooded land, I saw trees with their trunks submerged, and waterbirds diving and swooping from branch to branch.

 There was even a family of ducks.

-If I crouched down to peek through the reeds, I could just see the green grassy banks rising above the flooded land, further within the scrub.
+If I crouched down to peek through the reeds, I could just see the green grassy banks rising above the flooded land, further within, beyond the path.

 I made it home just before the next burst of rain …